- ADHD Symptoms in Children Slideshow Pictures

 - Is it possible to prevent ADHD in children?

-- What is the latest research on ADHD in children?
+- What is the latest research on children with ADHD?

 - Are there support groups for children with ADHD?